-A variety of computational modeling tools already exist, though they are typically associated with particular fields.
+A variety of computational modeling tools already exist, although they are typically associated with particular fields.
 For example, STELLA (Richmond et al., 1987) provides a language and environment for creating quantitative models in terms of instantaneous and difference equations.
 This framework has been adopted widely in the Earth science community for use in ecosystem models.
-Similarly, MATLAB (The Mathworks, Inc., 1997) offers an alternative formalism and environment for specifying quantative models that include instantaneous and differential equations.
-However, it has proved most popular in engineering circles to model the behavior of complex artifacts like electric circuits.
+Similarly, MATLAB (The Mathworks, Inc., 1997) offers an alternative formalism and environment for specifying quantitative models that include instantaneous and differential equations.
+However, it is most popular in engineering circles that model complex artifacts like electric circuits.

 Both these and other environments offer interactive tools that let users visualize the structure of models, run them as simulations, and examine their predictions.
 However, they provide at most limited facilities for using available data to generate or improve models.
 That is, current modeling environments are concerned primarily with the formulation and simulation of models, not with their discovery.
-However, as data becomes more available and as the complexity of models grows, scientists would increasingly stand to benefit from such computational assistance.
+However, as data become more available and as the complexity of models grows, scientists would increasingly stand to benefit from such computational assistance.

 On another front, there has been considerable research on computational methods for discovering knowledge from data.
-Much of this work, especially with the data mining paradigm (e.g., Fayyad et al., 1996), has emphasized formalisms like decision trees and logical rules that came originally from the field of artificial intelligence.
-These notations are perfectly appropriate for business applications, since the corporate world has no established ways to represent domain knowledge, but they are more poorly suited for scientific disciplines, which have a long history of formalisms for encoding knowledge.
+Much of this work, especially within the data mining paradigm (e.g., Fayyad et al., 1996), has emphasized formalisms like decision trees and logical rules that came originally from the field of artificial intelligence.
+These notations are perfectly appropriate for business applications, since the corporate world lacks established ways to represent domain knowledge, but they are more poorly suited for scientific disciplines, which have a long history of formalisms for encoding knowledge.

-Fortunately, an alternative paradigm, known as computational scientific discovery (e.g. Langley, 2000), has dealt instead with discovery of knowledge cast as numeric equations and other notations widely used in fields of science and engineering.
+Fortunately, an alternative paradigm, known as computational scientific discovery (e.g., Langley, 2000), has dealt instead with discovery of knowledge cast as numeric equations and other notations widely used in fields of science and engineering.
 Yet research in this framework shares with data mining an emphasis on automating the discovery process, so that, with few exceptions, the developed methods provide little support for interaction with human users.
-Another drawback is that these methods typically focus on discovering knowledge from scratch, and thus offer no way to incorporate scientists' existing knowledge about a domain.
+Another drawback is that these methods typically focus on discovering knowledge from scratch, and thus takes no advantage of scientists' existing knowledge about a domain.

 Clearly, scientists would benefit from computational tools that combine the advantages of available modeling environments with the strengths of existing discovery methods.
 We envision a computational framework that lets a scientist formulate a model, generate predictions from that model, detect anomalies that indicate need for revisions, and semi-automatically alter the model in response.
-The scientist would devise the initial model and guide high-level decisions about refinement, with the computer handling predictions, fine-grained search, and other steps that are easily automated.
-This view is consistent with Shneiderman's (2000) proposal for computational tools that support creative enquiry.
+The scientist would devise the initial model and guide high-level decisions about refinement, with the computer handling predictions, fine-grained search, and other easily automated steps.
+This view fits well with Shneiderman's (2000) proposal for computational tools that support creative inquiry.

-A quantitative process model of an ecosystem with one predator (D. nasutum) and one prey (P. aurelia).
+Table 1 A quantitative process model of a simple ecosystem with one predator (D. nasutum) and one prey (P. aurelia).

 '''

-model Predator_Prey;

-variables aurelia{prey}, nasutum{predator};

-observable aurelia, nasutum;

-process nasutum_decay;

-equations d[nasutum,t,1] = -1 1.2 nasutum;

-process aurelia_exponential_growth;

-equations d[aurelia,t,1] = 2.5 aurelia;

-process predation_volterra;

-equations d[aurelia,t,1] = -1 0.1 aurelia nasutum;

-d[nasutum,t,1] = 0.3 0.1 nasutum aurelia;
+model Predator_Prey; variables aurelia{prey}, nasutum{predator}; observable aurelia, nasutum; process nasutum_decay; equations d[nasutum,t,1] = -1 1.2 nasutum; process aurelia_exponential_growth; equations d[aurelia,t,1] = 2.5 aurelia; process predation_volterra; equations d[aurelia,t,1] = -1 0.1 aurelia nasutum; d[nasutum,t,1] = 0.3 0.1 nasutum aurelia;

 '''